mbuczko/cerber-oauth2-provider/README.md

 }
 ```

+or added to the _error_ query param in case of callback requests.

+Callback requests (redirects) are one of the crucial concepts of OAuth flow thus it's extremally important to have redirect URIs verified.
+There are several way to validate redirect URI,
+this implementation however goes the simplest way and does _exact match_ which means that URI provided by client in a request MUST be exactly the same as one of URIs bound to the client during registration.

 ## Usage

-Cerber OAuth2 provider defines 5 [ring handlers](https://github.com/ring-clojure/ring/wiki/Concepts) that should be bound to specific routes.
+Cerber OAuth2 provider defines 6 [ring handlers](https://github.com/ring-clojure/ring/wiki/Concepts) that should be bound to specific routes.
 It's not done automagically.
 Some people love [compojure](https://github.com/weavejester/compojure) some love [bidi](https://github.com/juxt/bidi) so Cerber leaves the decision in developer's hands.

 Anyway, this is how bindings would look like with compojure: